 - Implement anti-money laundering (AML) programs

-In Europe, the MiCA (Markets in Crypto-Assets) regulation is enforcing similar standards, with a group of 12 major European banks even selecting infrastructure to launch a MiCA-compliant euro stablecoin in the second half of 2026.
+In Europe, MiCA regulation enforces similar standards, with 12 major European banks selecting infrastructure to launch a MiCA-compliant euro stablecoin in H2 2026.

 Are Stablecoins Safe?
 What Are the Risks?